ish-101/HTML-Input-Type-SerialNumber/README.md

 	$("input[type='serialnumber']").serialnumberinput(
 	{
 		/*
-		 The following configuration would allow a serial number of the format 12-34\AB-CD */
+		 The following configuration would allow a serial number in the format 12-34\AB-CD */
 		"separator": "-",
 		"pieces":